th3sys/transfixed/README.md

 =======================

 This is an implementation of the following FIX APIs:
-* GAIN FUTURES FIX API
+* GAIN CAPITAL FUTURES FIX API
 * CQG FIX API